rfjakob/gocryptfs/Documentation/MANPAGE.md

 OPTIONS
 =======

 Available options are listed below.
+Usually, you don't need any.
+Defaults are fine.

 #### -aessiv
 Use the AES-SIV encryption mode.
 This is slower than GCM but is